KenKundert/emborg/doc/examples.rst

 In this case we are assuming that *backups* (used in *repository*) is an entry in your SSH config file that points to the server that stores your repository.
-Since you are running this configuration interactively, *backups* should be configured to use a private key and that key should be preloaded into your SSH agent.
+*backups* should be configured to use a private key and that key should be preloaded into your SSH agent.

 This passphrase for this configuration is kept in `Avendesora
 <https://avendesora.readthedocs.io>`_, and the encryption method is *keyfile*.